vmware/terraform-provider-nsxt/website/docs/r/firewall_section.html.markdown

 * `id` - ID of the firewall_section.
 * `revision` - Indicates current revision number of the object as seen by NSX-T API server.
 This attribute can be useful for debugging.
-* `is_default` - It is a boolean flag which reflects whether a firewall section is default section or not.
+* `is_default` - A boolean flag which reflects whether a firewall section is default section or not.
 Each Layer 3 and Layer 2 section will have at least and at most one default section.

 ## Importing